the 7 most common mistakes made by startups

 1. Not having a good and unmistakable company name

 Whether you are a sole tra der or a business corporation, the company name or brand under which you will offer and sell your products or services is always important.
-Whether it’s memorable and trendy enough is left for others to judge.
-But don’t forget the legal considerations either.
-You could end up like our client, Mr. Mark, who spent many thousands on marketing consultations regarding the best name for his medical services company.
+Whether it is memorable and trendy enough is left for others to judge.
+But don’t forget about the legal aspect.
+You could end up like our client, Mr. Mark, who spent many thousands on marketing consultations on the best name for his medical services company.
 After the final verdict was in, Mr. Marek outsourced the development of the company’s logo and visual identity and approached us for help with incorporation and registration.
 However, within a while we discovered that another company was already using an almost identical English name (with the difference of one letter -s at the end of the word, as an English plural).

 Already when creating your name, check the names of your competitors and make sure that yours is truly unique and not interchangeable with the name of another business.
 It is a rule of law that the name must not only not be interchangeable with the name of another existing business and also not be misleading.
-This could mean, for example, that you have the word of a product in your name, but your company sells electronics, or that a location is part of the name but the company does not operate in any way.
+This could mean, for example, that you have the word of a product in your name, but your company sells electronics, or the name includes a location but the company does not operate in any way.
 Even as part of the registration process, you may be asked to modify the name, for example by adding an additional word of at least two syllables.
 However, this is a significantly easier option than dealing with the company name in court after it has been established.

 Are you starting a start-up?